Scotland Loves Animation: Event locations and venues

 The "Scotland Loves Anime" film festival takes place every October in Glasgow and Edinburgh.
 The festival typically runs over a weekend in Glasgow, and over a week in Edinburgh.
 In Edinburgh they will show more films due to the greater number of film slots available.
 Because of the limited runs of anime films in cinemas outside of Japan, this is often the only chance to see many of these films at the cinema.
 Screenings for popular films are often sold-out long before the date of showing.

 The festival is held in the Glasgow Film Theatre in Glasgow and the in The Cameo in Edinburgh.
 The Edinburgh Filmhouse hosted the Edinburgh festival from 2010 to 2021 and the Belmont Filmhouse hosted the Aberdeen festival from 2015 to 2020, but in October 2022 the Centre for the Moving Image went into administration, closing these cinemas.

-Other events have included a festival in Aberdeen and a touring festival across the country.
+Other events have included a festival in Aberdeen and Sheffield, along with a touring festival across the country.
 The latter was brought back in 2021 and saw various Picturehouse locations around the country screen the most popular films of the 2021 festival.

-The 2023 festival will be held in November for the first time.
+The 2023 festival was held in November for the first time.
+In 2024, the festival expanded to London, with a weekend of screenings held at Picturehouse Central.

+The 2025 festival returned to the Edinburgh Filmhouse for a single screening of ChaO.

 Previous festivals

 2020 Festival

 Due to the 2020 Coronavirus Pandemic, the 2020 Scotland Loves Anime festival was held online.
 A small number of physical screenings were scheduled to be held, but they were all ultimately cancelled.
 The online part of the film festival was held in partnership with Screen Anime, a streaming service set up by Anime Limited earlier in the year.
 The online portion of the festival was held between 25 October 2020 and 25 November 2020.
-Two-thirds of the funds raised from the online festival was donated to the Glasgow Film Theatre and the Edinburgh Filmhouse.
+Two-thirds of the funds raised from the online festival were donated to the Glasgow Film Theatre and Edinburgh Filmhouse.

 The films that screened as part of Scotland Loves Anime on Screen Anime were: